-2.4.1 Coaches and instructors will achieve qualifications (Status) in the Locker depending on the context in which Training and/or Evaluation has occurred.
-These statuses are:

-2.4.1.1 Trained Status: Coach has completed all of the training requirements in the designated context.

-2.4.1.2 Certified Status: Coach has successfully completed all of the evaluation requirements in the designated context.
+- 2.4.1 Coaches and instructors will achieve qualifications (Status) in the Locker depending on the context in which Training and/or Evaluation has occurred.
+These statuses are: - 2.4.1.1 In training Status: Coach has taken the workshop but has not completed all the training requirements in the designated context. - 2.4.1.2 Trained Status: Coach has completed all of the training requirements in the designated context. - 2.4.1.3 Certified Status: Coach has successfully completed all of the evaluation requirements in the designated context. - 2.4.2 Code of Conduct (Appendix K) must be signed/acknowledged upon first engagement in any Taekwondo Canada NCCP event to be accredited.

-2.4.1.3 Gradations within a context are not currently planned.

-2.4.2 Code of Conduct (Appendix N) must be signed/acknowledged upon first engagement in any Taekwondo Canada NCCP event to be accredited.